SoaringMoon/WaifuNetwork/Archive/Threads/Speech Synthesis general.md

 # 126
 >>5677
-It seems just a few days ago Spleeter 2.0 was released on PyPI that's compatible with Python 3.8:[code]pip install spleeter[/code]
+It seems just a few days ago Spleeter 2.0 was released on PyPI that's compatible with Python 3.8:```cpp pip install spleeter```
-I created a separate branch for Spleeter 2.0 and Tensorflow 2.3.0:[code]cd clipchan git checkout python3.8 pip install -r requirements.txt[/code]
+I created a separate branch for Spleeter 2.0 and Tensorflow 2.3.0:```cpp cd clipchan git checkout python3.8 pip install -r requirements.txt```
 I've tested that it's compatible with the Spleeter 1.4 pretrained models.
 It seems people have already ported Tacotron2 and WaveGlow to Tensorflow 2 so I'll work on creating a Python 3.8 branch for WaifuSynth too.

 # 127